 The SIRA methodology used in this course is also applicable to the mandatory risk assessment under the Wwft.
 A Wwft risk assessment is limited to the risks of money laundering, financing of terrorism and circumvention of sanction regulations, whereas the SIRA covers all forms of integrity risks.
 Other forms of client integrity risks – such as fraud or tax evasion – are also part of Wwft policies and procedures in practice.
 The SIRA provides a good basis for this.

-The compliance specialists of Charco & Dique that lecture this course therefore advise to conduct the Wwft risk assessment as part of the SIRA.
+The compliance specialists of Projective Group that lecture this course therefore advise to conduct the Wwft risk assessment as part of the SIRA.
 And not only from an efficiency point of view.
 Also because when performing the SIRA you create an organisation outline and risk profile (including risk appetite).
 These are guiding principles for carrying out the risk assessments and for qualifying the results.
 In addition, they ensure that risks are focused on the nature and size of your own organisation.

 The assignments in this course are carried out in your own context and based on your organisation’s issues and set-up.
 This may involve confidential information.